 "Fabletics made it super easy for me to expand my running wardrobe, in terms of convenience and affordability.
-Not to mention they offer inclusive size ranges and make pretty much every legging style you can imagine." —Erika Reals, Associate Fashion Editor
+Not to mention they offer inclusive size ranges and make pretty much every legging style you can imagine." —Erika Reals, Associate Fashion Editor, Commerce

 Size Range: XS-3X

 Buffbunny is for anyone who is constantly looking for thick, quality leggings that are as cute as they are effective during a particularly intense workout.
-Created with a variety of body types in mind, Buffbunny offers high-quality athleisure and athleticwear that combines functionality and aesthetics.
+Created with a variety of body types in mind, Buffbunny offers high-quality athleisure and athleticwear that combines functionality and trend-focused designs.